🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Yes.
-Fir — White is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+Yes, White Fir is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 It matures to about 50–80 ft tall and 15–30 ft wide.